Requirements // Training Program // Theoretical Orientation // Supervision // Qualifications and Application

 - Ethical and Legal Issues

 The theoretical orientation of TMCC encompasses contemporary psychodynamic, existential, family systems, and crisis intervention.
 A wide range of psychodynamic models guide the clinical practice at the Center.
 The Center’s educative program includes the core of psychodynamic theory and technique that has evolved over the years.
 Recent developments, which have expanded the theory of object relations, self- and intersubjective psychologies, and crisis intervention, are presented to enlarge the range of clinical techniques.
-Interns are taught and encouraged to think of alternative approaches to formulating treatment plans and interventions for each case.
+Associates and trainees are taught and encouraged to think of alternative approaches to formulating treatment plans and interventions for each case.

 The Maple Counseling Center Staff